- What is the core curriculum? Why is it changing?

 - Why suggest that students take the core curriculum courses across their four years at Notre Dame rather than mostly in their first year?

 *Note: If you don’t see your question listed here, please feel free to email it to email@example.com.

 Central to undergraduate education at the University of Notre Dame is the core curriculum, a set of requirements that apply to all students, regardless of major.
-Notre Dame’s core curriculum offers a Catholic liberal arts education for the 21st century.
+Notre Dame’s core curriculum offers a modern Catholic liberal arts education.
 It is designed to help students develop a wide range of intellectual capacities that will enable them to flourish throughout their lives — and to make a difference in the lives of others.
-Learn more here.

 While the approach to the core will necessarily evolve over time, the goal is always the same: to provide students with a common foundation in learning that will make a unique contribution to their intellectual and personal development.

 In the new structure, six courses will be required in the general liberal arts, with more student choice than at present and with the new option of a team-taught Integration course with two faculty members from different disciplines.
 Four courses will be required in the explicitly Catholic dimensions of the liberal arts, with the new option of a Catholicism and the Disciplines course.
 Finally, to enhance students’ writing skills, the core will include a second required writing course for all students, including those who test out of the Writing and Rhetoric course.
 A complete list of requirements, broken down into 11 different ways of knowing, is available here.

 The new core takes a student-centered “ways of knowing” approach that transcends some traditional department boundaries and allows students to fulfill requirements in multiple ways.
 For instance, the new quantitative reasoning requirement—as opposed to a Math or calculus requirement—might be met by taking calculus or appropriately rigorous statistics courses in Math and Applied Math but also in Economics, Psychology, and other areas.